marcopennekamp/lore/specification/expressions.md

 }
 ```

 To iterate over a list of indices, you can use a **range** function.
 Conceptually, it creates a *lazily* evaluated list of indices.
-We might ultimately support ranges with prettier operators.
+We might ultimately support ranges with prettier operators. (**Note:** This is not implemented yet.)

 ```
 for (i <- range(0, 10)) { // 0 inclusive, 10 exclusive